microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/group-delete-acceptedsenders.md

 ---
 title: "Remove acceptedSender"
-description: "Remove a user or group from the acceptedSenders list. "
+description: "Remove a user or group from the acceptedSenders list. "author: "dkershaw10"
 ---

 # Remove acceptedSender